 The security of a payment gateway determines how many orders you get.
 What is it?
 A payment gateway solution allows for processing credit card payments online.
 In simple words, a gateway opens the “gate” between a device via which payment is made and a bank or payment processor.
 Its function is to accept payments and deliver money from a client to a merchant.
 Businesses integrate a payment gateway to receive payments from customers and manage financial operations online.
 Based on the transaction status, the system processes orders and lets clients finish the purchase.

 With the right payment processing integration, you increase client trust in your e-store.
 Payment gateways encrypt payment details, which also eliminates security risks.
-To learn more about the best cybersecurity practices for ecommerce, check out our recent post.
+To learn more about the best cybersecurity practices for e-commerce, check out our recent post.
 CVV, card number, expiration date, and other cardholder data are encrypted with the help of blockchain technology.
 The whole process of online transactions looks as follows:

 To complete a transaction, we need three main players: a client, a merchant, and the technology.
 We presume that both a client and a merchant have bank accounts and use technology to ensure money flow.

 At first, a customer buys a product on your website.
 Suppose that they choose to pay with a credit/debit card.
 The client enters their payment details.
 Their data is encrypted via the SSL connection once the confirmation button is pressed.
 Your online shop forwards the payment details to the payment processing network using payment gateway services.
 The data about the transaction is sent to the card association (Mastercard, American Express, Visa, etc.) and then passed to the card-issuing bank.
-The bank is notified about the authorization request — it should either approve or reject it and send the response code to the payment processing network, then to the gateway, and finally to the website.
+The bank is notified about the authorization request — it should either approve or reject it and send the response code to the payment processing network, then to the gateway and finally to the website.
 If the transaction is approved, the customer sees the message about a successful payment procedure.
 The costs from the client account are deducted and sent to the merchant’s account.
 If the operation fails — the website also notifies the customer (insufficient funds are a common reason for failed online payments).
 On a web payment form, a client can see the progress of payment and check if they get transaction approval.

 All the described may seem like a long way to go.
 It could be — if everything was done manually.
 Fortunately, modern technology automates all processes for both clients and merchants.
 As a result, modern payment processing takes from 1 to 3 seconds and can be named effortless.